Category: Interesting Recent Finds

 At the same time, wide format’s increasing flexibility and signage use cases are helping to bring digital print advantages to wide format and signage alike.

 Instead of carefully printing small promotional items one by one, specialized jigs can turn flatbeds into high-volume production machines, turning out anything from custom-printed USB thumb drives to branded golf balls.
-Device-agnostic digital workflows can bring variable data into the mix, helping to automatically regionalize or customize signage, empowering communicators to better reach target audiences.
+Most experts like next generation sequencing market consulting services say that device-agnostic digital workflows can bring variable data into the mix, helping to automatically regionalize or customize signage, empowering communicators to better reach target audiences.

 OrgPlus Live is a web-based organizational charting service designed to make it easier to create, maintain and share organizational charts.
 If you’ve ever struggled to keep track of different versions of org charts sent over email, OrgPlus Live is for you.